December 4th, 2025

 So anyways, I have sworn myself to start a website ( a blog of sorts) with ALL of the art I have made in the past, present and future dedicated to my mom (Tbh, it's just a SquareSpace).
 See, here I am writing this and crying because I miss her so much but then laughing because of the "it's a SquareSpace" thought, brings you back to reality ya know?
 Anyways, comedy is king.

-So, I bought the domain and have started it already.
-But I am such a nut bar when it comes to design and stuff that I just KNOW I will never launch it if I can't get it looking the way I want.
+BUT…… I am such a nut bar when it comes to design and stuff that I just KNOW I will never launch it if I can't get it looking the way I want.
 And that means editing video, sound, designing fonts, etc, and I have to stop finessing everything because there's just no time man.
 So I'm launching it NOW.
 It's messy, it's not done, but it exists... for now.

 After my mom passed, the thought of memorializing her life was so daunting because of the amount of characters, stories and family lore I gathered from her along the way.
 I had visually memorized every photo in the albums from her past.
 Pics of her winning homecoming queen to real estate functions in her 20’s/30’s, the wedding day with my dad when they were young and in love, her best friend Liz coming over dressed as a Planet of the Apes monkey for Halloween when we lived on Wellington Ave., pics of her growing up in a house just down the street from where I live now – A house she sold me in 2021, when I was no where near “ready” to buy a house but thank god I did because interest rates were at an all time low.